Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 You don’t need to schedule if you choose Dash Now inside of a busy (red) market

-Top Dasher: Dash whenever you want
+Top Dasher: Dash whenever you want, without a schedule

-Some markets offer “Top Dasher,” a program that allows you to Dash whenever you want, without a schedule.
+Top Dasher is a reward that allows you to Dash whenever you want, without a schedule.

-Scheduling rules and strategies for more hours
+Scheduling rules, and strategies to get hours

-Early Access shifts are released at 3 pm each day — If you have access to Early Access Scheduling, you need to schedule your shifts as close to 3 pm as possible.
+Early Access shifts are released at 3 pm each day — If you have Early Access Scheduling, you need to schedule your shifts as close to 3 pm as possible.
 Shifts go fast.

 There is no penalty for taking lots of hours and trimming them down later — One common strategy is to grab as many hours as possible, then edit them down once you know which hours you want to drive.